 Admissions Visits & Events

 While we will continue to provide virtual visits, tours and presentations throughout the summer and fall, on-campus visits have resumed as of July 6, 2020.

-***Please note, on July 20, 2020, the Kentucky Department for Public Health issued an advisory for travelers to Kentucky from states and U.S. territories reporting high numbers of COVID-19 to self-quarantine for 14 days.
-We ask that students and families who have traveled to or are from the following states/territories to reschedule their visit once the advisory is lifted; Alabama, Arizona, Florida, Nevada, Mississippi, Idaho, S. Carolina, Texas
+****Please note, the Kentucky Department for Public Health issued an advisory for travelers to KY from states and US territories reporting high numbers of COVID-19 to self-quarantine for 14 days.
+We ask that students and families who have recently traveled or plan to travel to KY for their visit to check the KY COVID website prior to their visit for quarantine restrictions and reschedule if necessary.

 Safety precautions for on-campus visitors:

 - Plexiglass shields have been installed at check-in areas

 - Face mask requirement for prospective students and any guests (please provide your own)

 - A maximum of two guests will be allowed per student visitor

 - No-contact check-in will be used for campus visits